tbarron/nldt/README.md

-When the input value of a moment is a single number, it is always interpreted as the number of seconds since the epoch (on Unix, this is midnight on January 1, 1970) with no timezone adjustment.
+When the input value of a moment is a single number, it is always interpreted as the number of seconds since the epoch (on Unix, this is 1970-01-01T00:00:00 UTC) with no timezone adjustment.
 Such values are always UTC times.

-When the input value of a moment is a time.struct_time, a date/time tuple, or a date/time specified in a string, a timezone adjustment is applied to convert the input time to UTC.
-By default, the local timezone is used for this.
+When the input value of a moment is a time.struct_time, a date/time tuple, or a date/time specified in a string, a timezone adjustment is applied to convert the local input time to UTC.
+By default, the local timezone is used to interpret the input time, but you can specify another timezone to use with the 'itz' argument to the moment constructor.

-The timezone used to interpret the input can be affected by passing an itz argument to the moment constructor or by calling nldt.default_tz() to change the default timezone directly.
+The function nldt.default_tz() can be used to change the default input timezone.

 ## Classes ##